 The Assyrian kingdom emerged as the dominant political and military power in the ancient Near East toward the end of the tenth century BC, shortly after the division of Israel into the northern kingdom, which retained the name of Israel, and the southern kingdom, Judah.
 For the next three centuries, Assyria extended its borders to include all of the Middle East, including Egypt and the eastern half of Anatolia (modern Turkey).
 It was during this period that the great king Sennacherib boasted of his conquests in Babylonia, mocking the “kingdoms of Enlil.”

 We noted in a previous article that Enlil, the “Great Mountain,” was singled out for scorn by Yahweh, specifically in Zechariah 4:7 and in Ezekiel’s mentions of his vision of the throne room of God over Enlil’s home city, Nippur.
-Then there are the condemnations of “worthless idols” in Isaiah 2, Psalm 96, and Psalm 97 that may in fact be references to the minions of Enlil (Shemihazah), the ʾĕlîlim who made a pact to rebel with their chief at Mount Hermon.
+Then there are the condemnations of “worthless idols” in Isaiah 2, 1 Chronicles 16, and Psalms 96 and 97 that may in fact be references to the minions of Enlil (Shemihazah), the ʾĕlîlim who made a pact to rebel with their chief at Mount Hermon.

 The Assyrians tried to conquer the Levant for more than a century before the northern kingdom fell in 722 BC.
 The subsequent resettling of the bulk of the Israelite population outside of the kingdom of Judah left a profound scar on the Jewish psyche.
 Contrary to their almost exclusively negative depiction in the Old Testament, the Assyrians clearly thought quite highly of themselves and their patron god: